laserpants/area-51/docs/README.md

 ##### Type schemes

-Type schemes represent polymorphic types &mdash; types parameterized by one or more type variables.
+Type schemes represent polymorphic types &mdash; types parameterized by any number of type variables.
 These variables are said to be *bound* in the type scheme under consideration.

 | Type scheme                        | Bound variables | Type rep. (Haskell expression)                                               |
 | ---------------------------------- | --------------- | ---------------------------------------------------------------------------- |